Arcsle09/Arcsle09/README.md

 ## 🚀 About Me

-- 🔭 **6+ years experience** in Data Engineering, Analytics Engineering & Python development
+- 🔭 **7+ years experience** in Data Engineering, Analytics Engineering & Python development
-- 🧩 Experienced in **banking, payments, and data quality** domains
-- ⚡ Skilled in ETL pipelines, data modeling, cloud platforms & automation
+- ⚡ Skilled in ETL pipelines, Automation, data modelinng and API Development
-- 🌱 Currently upskilling in **AWS, Azure, Snowflake & Databricks**
 - 🎯 Interested in building **end-to-end data systems** and **serverless pipelines**
+- 🧩 Experienced in **BFSI(Payment,Billing,Pricing & Wealth) and FMCG(Pricing)** domains
 - 📄 Know about my experience → *Add your resume link here*

 ---